Close up of a grandfather having breakfast with his grandchildren

 Examine the carpeting to see if it’s securely attached on every step.
 If carpeting has issues and there’s hardwood flooring underneath, remove it and install and non-slip treads.

-For seniors who chose to age-in-place in the Nashville, TN area, Blakeford Senior Life’s LiveWell program offers a suite of benefits delivered to your home so you can continue to live a safe, independent, and healthy life in your own space.
+For seniors who chose stay at home in the Nashville, TN area, Blakeford Senior Life’s LiveWell program offers a suite of benefits delivered to your home so you can continue to live a safe, independent, and healthy life in your own space.
 To learn more about LiveWell’s range of services, contact a compassionate caregiver today!